Breaux, Lapucha, Frano, Quincy, McMillan All Win Respective Event Titles at South Alabama Invitational

 Sophomore clears the 4.00 meter mark for the fourth time this season

-Doug Fraley - who has made a name for himself on the local, national and international levels in pole vaulting - is entering his fourth season with the Tulane Track and Field program, working with the jumps and multi-event athletes.
+Doug Fraley - who has made a name for himself on the local, national and international levels in pole vaulting - is entering his fifth season with the Tulane Track and Field program, working with the jumps and multi-event athletes.
 In the short amount of time he has been with the Green Wave, his athletes have made a significant contribution to the success of the program.

 Since his arrival on campus, 15 Green Wave women's athletes of Fraley's have etched their names into the Tulane indoor record books.
 Merritt Van Meter broke the school record in the pole vault during the 2014 indoor campaign with a jump of 4.27 meters (14'), and under Fraley's watch, she qualified for the 2013 and 2014 NCAA Indoor National Championship.
 Van Meter also won the Gold Medal during the 2014 Conference USA Indoor Championships.
 In Fraley's first year with the program, Estefany Cruz qualified for the 2012 NCAA Indoor National Championship in the triple jump.

 A guru in the pole vault, Fraley's athletes have rewritten the indoor record books in the event in which Fraley won three NCAA National Championships.
 Van Meter, Mary Carson Pitts (3.84 meters or 12' 7.25"), Joanna Lapucha and Jessica Knierim (tied at 3.80 meters or 12' 5.5") hold down the top three spots in the event during the indoor campaign.